arey0pushpa/pyZ3/README.md

 # PyZ3

-A eukaryotic cell contains multiple membrane-bound compartments.
+A Eukaryotic cell contains multiple membrane-bound compartments.
 Transport vesicles move cargo between these compartments, just as trucks move cargo between warehouses.

-The complete vesicle fusion process is modelled as a constraint over a labeled graph.
+The complete vesicle fusion process is modeled as a constraint over a labeled graph.
 Where node represents compartments and directed edges are vesicles.
 The whole network is recyclable [molecule moves only in cycles].
 We call this labeled network as Vesicle Traffic System (VTS).

-We have modelled the VTS using CBMC [C Bounded Model Checker] and python Z3 [Z3 Theorem Prover].
+We have modeled the VTS using CBMC [C Bounded Model Checker] and python Z3 [Z3 Theorem Prover].

 <!--### CBMC tool Command :